 Dresses / Skirts

 Not gonna lie, for a long time the fact I had to wear dresses to school for two years while the siblings were in shorts, jeans, etc colored my view of dresses in a cloud of ick.
 I did grow up and I have found some good year-round dresses.
 And they really fuel my wardrobe lots of days (except winter).
 And I have some friends who love all the dresses and skirts.
+My favorite brand is Svaha (affiliate link) cause they are smart, fun and have pockets!
+Cotton dresses with pockets for the win!

 But so many women’s dresses are made out of synthetic or blended fabric that doesn’t breathe well or look good over time unless it is dry cleaned so I’d love other options?
 Maybe coordinates for suits that don’t take years of search to find.